hieunq95/hieunq95.github.io/index.md

 ## Research Interests

-During the time at NTU Singapore, I spent most of my time exploring deep reinforcement learning algorithms to solve optimization and sequential decision making problems in wireless communications.
+During my time at NTU Singapore, I spent most of my time exploring deep reinforcement learning algorithms to solve optimization and sequential decision-making problems in wireless communications.
 The problems include blockchain networks, integrated sensing-communications, rate splitting multiple access, and edge computing.
-When I started my PhD at UTS, I developed a broader range of interests that involves advanced topics in virtual reality, brain computer interface, body motion tracking, and their applications in future wireless sytems.
-As the research topics grow wider, I start exploring new frameworks such as generative models, graphical models, and information theory tools.
+During my PhD studies at UTS, I became interested in advanced topics related to virtual reality, brain-computer interfaces, 3D body motion tracking, and their potential applications in future wireless systems.
+As my research interests expanded, I began to explore new frameworks such as generative models, graphical models, and information theory tools to better understand and analyze these topics.

 ## News